IAPCP/Decompiler-SoK/Evaluation/README.md

 ### Reverse Engineering
 - RE-Mind: a First Look Inside the Mind of a Reverse Engineer (USENIX Security' 23) [More details](./RE-Mind.md)
 - Decomperson: How Humans Decompile and What We Can Learn From It
+- A Qualitative Evaluation of Reverse Engineering Tool Usability

 ### Decompilation
 - How Far We Have Come: Testing Decompilation Correctness of C Decompilers